 Need more help?

 The fact is, every school district has its own unique population, challenges, and specific needs related to student mental health.
-However, we can all benefit from learning how other New Jersey districts have succeeded in implementing successful programs.
+However, we can all benefit from learning how other school districts have succeeded in implementing successful programs.

 I have been through this process many times now: personally implementing student mental health programs in several districts, and mentoring at least a dozen more.
 If you have questions or need advice, I’m happy to help.